-In 2008, CWW compared the Attribute concepts to it's existing strategic plan and found a strong correlation.
+In 2008, CWW compared the Attribute concepts to its existing strategic plan and found a strong correlation.
 CWW then utilized the EUM self-assessment methodology and successfully applied the Attributes concepts and tools through implementation of specific action plans.
-In 2012, strategic teams, along with members of senior leadership, conducted a follow-up assessment of strategies, goals and accomplishments to ensure continuous improvement efforts remain on track.
+In 2012, the strategy teams, along with members of senior leadership, conducted a follow-up assessment of strategies, goals and accomplishments to ensure continuous improvement efforts remain on track.

 CWW’s strategic direction is spelled out in strategies, goals, and objectives, which are supported by tactics, actions, and responsibilities with targeted measurable performance.
 Each strategy is implemented and managed by individual organized teams made up of diverse groups of CWW employees that include an equitable distribution of skills and resources.

 Participation in the strategic planning initiative also embraces customers and stakeholders with periodic interviews and interactive focus groups conducted to gain input on key issues.